Duty of care for business travelers

 Having the right technology to promote and secure business traveler safety is essential to travel risk management and broader people risk management strategies.
 With a travel risk management (TRM) platform, organizations can help protect traveling employees regardless of time or location.

 A TRM solution should be personalized to your business, avoiding a plug-and-play approach.
-With Anvil, an Everbridge Company, organizations are evaluated based on their unique risk profile, allowing for constant innovation in travel risk management and broader people risk management strategies.
+With Everbridge, organizations are evaluated based on their unique risk profile, allowing for constant innovation in travel risk management and broader people risk management strategies.

 With a successful TRM solution in place, organizations can obtain a 360-degree view of the business traveler and any business traveler risk, allowing organizations to anticipate and respond to critical events before, during, and after they happen.
 Whether it be a minor or major event impacting your business travelers, a TRM solution can help provide organizations with the insight and tools necessary to survive and thrive in a world rife with business traveler threats.